PrimaLuna DiaLogue Premium – Tube Rolling – KT150

 Although not strictly relevant to this article, because I had the amp at hand anyway, I am throwing in one more amp comparison.
 The VT200 is an old amp – almost 20 years now.
 This should be taken into consideration because it is plausible that parts of it have gone off spec.
 Nevertheless, the amp sounds very nice.
 For the Wilsons, I used its balanced 4-ohm taps and connected that way it big and warm and exceedingly smooth, making the DiaLogue Premium and to a lesser extent the Ref75SE sound dry in comparison.
 It does not have the low-level resolution, treble air and transparency of the Ref75SE, nor the dynamic behaviour and articulate immediacy of the DiaLogue Premium.
 At normal listening levels, it also does not sound more powerful than either amp, but the warmth in the midrange does kind of make the bass stand out more.
 Ultimately, of course, it does have more power and this becomes evident when really pushing up the volume levels.
 Just below the “are you insane” position on the preamp is where the VT200 feels most comfortable, churning out prodigious amounts of bass without breaking a sweat.
 The VT200 takes a long time to come on song and attain an acceptable level of focus whereas the DiaLogue Premium basically sounds solid, powerful and well-focussed from the first minute and hardly changes its basic character thereafter.

 The Ref75SE is a BIG amp but the VT200 is even bigger.
-Counter-intuitively enough, the comparatively small DiaLogue Premium feels a lot heavier.
-With its 28,9 Kilogram it is indeed a little heavier than the 28,6 Kilogram Ref75SE.
+Counter-intuitively enough, the comparatively small DiaLogue Premium feels a lot heavier, even if its 28,9 Kg is very close to the 28,6 Kg Ref75SE.

 Overall, the KT150’s are magnificent tubes but with a very different perspective than the EL34’s.
 As always it is a matter of making the best match with the amp, speakers and the rest of the system.
 Where for example the EL34’s can really open up the sound and bring clarity and a certain magical lyrical quality, KT150’s are great for obtaining a fuller sound and bigger bass for example with smaller, or more difficult speakers.
 For example, the KT150’s match incredibly well with the Franco Serblin Accordo’s, allowing them to produce a solid and sonorous bass that is much larger and more powerful than reasonably can be expected from these very small speakers.